 - Continual evaluation and assessment of online academic offerings

 - Development of at least one Open SUNY+ program by fall 2019

 - Expansion of online mentoring, tutoring, and technical support services for students

 - Migrating existing paper processes to online self-service in order to serve online students and increase convenience for all students

 The college’s diversity is essential to its success.
-While ECC has achieved parity with its SUNY peers in staff diversity, this has not been achieved among the faculty ranks.
+While SUNY Erie has achieved parity with its SUNY peers in staff diversity, this has not been achieved among the faculty ranks.
 The college will identify areas where strategic growth in diversity can be achieved, expand faculty searches to non-traditional outlets, and develop programming to illustrate the importance of diversity to hiring managers.

 - 15% faculty diversity rate by 2018